ggreif/seminar-opetope/README.md

 Can we please have Curry-Howard back?
 --------------------------------------

-C-R lost as level-polymorphic type above has no type parameter!
+C-H lost as level-polymorphic type above has no type parameter!

 Idea: parametrize with the same thing, but from one level up...